FrancisRussell/zoog/README.md

 will use the internal gain to apply album normalization, meaning that it does not generate a `R128_ALBUM_GAIN` tag.
-Without this, it's not possible for a music player to play a track at album volume without again assuming that the internal gain corresponds to a album normalization at -23 LUFS.
+Without this, it's not possible for a music player to play a track at album volume without again assuming that the internal gain corresponds to an album normalization at -23 LUFS.

 ## What `opusgain` does

-`opusgain` adjusts the Opus binary header for playback at a specific volume and will generate the `R128_TRACK_GAIN` and `R128_ALBUM_GAIN` tags (the latter only if in album mode) such that files will play at an appropriate volume in players that support these tags, and at a more appropriate volume in players that don't.
+`opusgain` adjusts the Opus binary header for playback at a specific volume and will always generate the `R128_TRACK_GAIN` tag and the `R128_ALBUM_GAIN` tag (when in album mode) such that files will play at an appropriate volume in players that support these tags, and at a more appropriate volume in players that don't.
+Existing `R128_ALBUM_GAIN` tags will be stripped when not in album mode.

 `opusgain` (unlike its predecessor `zoog`) decodes Opus audio in order to determine its volume so that it's possible to be certain that all generated